Latest Centric PLM™ Release Delivers Powerful Tools to Food & Beverage Companies to Combat Challenging Market Conditions

+Centric Software® launches market-driven innovations in Centric 8 PLM v7.4 to drive agility, use resources efficiently and shorten product development timelines

-CAMPBELL, Calif. , Feb.
-17, 2022 /PRNewswire/ -- Centric Software is proud to announce that the latest release of its flagship Product Lifecycle Management (PLM) solution, Centric 8 PLM version 7.4, is now available.
+CAMPBELL, Calif., Feb.
+18, 2022 /PRNewswire/ -- Centric Software is proud to announce that the latest release of its flagship Product Lifecycle Management (PLM) solution, Centric 8 PLM version 7.4, is now available.
 Centric Software provides the most innovative enterprise solutions to plan, design, develop, source and sell consumer products including food and beverage to achieve strategic and operational digital transformation goals.

 The effects of the pandemic continue to shake visibility and efficiency on many levels.
 Supply chain disruption is wreaking havoc on raw material costs and availability, causing delays in the best-laid go-to-market plans.
 Brands, retailers and producers are seeking ways to react to circumstances beyond their control with agility, to save time by automating where possible and to minimize the impact of delays by streamlining planning and product development.
 In uncertain times, informed decision-making and quick execution are key to both meeting sales objectives and staying close to consumers.